-Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1c: Implement California red-legged frog and San Francisco garter snake avoidance measures. x × Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for CRLF and SFGS.
-The Wildlife Exclusion Fencing Plan for Segments 2 and 4 was submitted and approved by the wildlife agencies, and installation and monitoring of wildlife exclusion fencing is ongoing.
+Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1c: Implement California red-legged frog and San Francisco garter snake avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for CRLF and SFGS.
+The Wildlife Exclusion Fencing Plans for Segments 1 and 4 were submitted and approved by the wildlife agencies, and installation and monitoring of wildlife exclusion fencing is ongoing.
 No CRLF / SFGS or sign of each species has been observed to date on the Project.
-A separate Wildlife Exclusion Fencing Plan was submitted for Segments 1 and 3 and has been approved by the wildlife agencies.
-The plan will be implemented prior to initiation of construction activities in those portions of segments 1 and 3 that require wildlife exclusion fencing.
-BIO-1d: Implement western pond turtle avoidance measures. x X Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for WPT.
+BIO-1d: Implement western pond turtle avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for WPT.
 No WPT or WPT sign have been observed to date on the Project.
 BIO-1e: Implement Townsend's big-eared bat, pallid bat, hoary bat, and fringed myotis avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities with the potential to disturb bats or their habitat.
 No special- status bats or sign have been observed to date on the Project.
+BIO-1f: Implement western burrowing owl avoidance measures. x x Ongoing Protocol surveys for Western Burrowing Owl have been conducted from April-July, in 2017, 2018, and 2019, at previously identified potentially suitable habitat locations.
+Note that all of these locations are in Construction Segment 4 (southern Santa Clara and San Jose).
+No Burrowing Owls have been observed during the surveys conducted to date.
+Survey reports for the 2017, 2018, and 2019 surveys have been submitted to the JPB for the project